 “Salary is front of mind for everyone but just because a job pays well is not enough of a reason to choose it,” he says.

 “Find a career you are passionate about.”

 Evans says people can avoid “chopping and changing for the sake of it” by putting thought into their career choice in the beginning.

-Good Education Group’s The Good Universities Guide website offers information on more than 500 different occupations, including how competitive the job market is, whether training is required and the types of soft skills needed to succeed.
+Good Education Media’s The Good Universities Guide website offers information on more than 500 different occupations, including how competitive the job market is, whether training is required and the types of soft skills needed to succeed.

 Most popular careers search on The Good Universities Guide

 - Flight attendant

 - University lecturer

 This article originally appeared in The Advertiser – Work on your choices